mislam123/ContractTesting_PactFlow/README.md

 Now follow below steps to build, publish and run for the contract testing.

-Step 1: Simple Consumer calling Provider:
+Step 1: Simple Consumer calling Provider
 =========================================
 Check out the brunch {step 1}